etler/recipes/egg-cups.md

 1. Preheat oven to 350°F
 1. Saute onion, sausage, peppers and mushrooms, let cool
 1. Combine all ingredients, season generously
-1. Spray tin with spray oil and fill 3/4th the way up.
+1. Spray muffin tin with spray oil and fill 3/4th the way up.
 If using wonton wrappers, line tin with wontons and spoon in 2 tbsp of mixture in each
-1. Bake for 20 minutes with wontons until eggs are set
+1. Place directly on the rack.
+Bake for 15-20 minutes with until eggs are set and puffed up